 Hypertension: Usually, high blood pressure or hypertension condition does not throw any alerts because it is also known as a silent killer.
 Individuals suffering from Hypertension have symptoms like:

-Patients with Hypertensive crisis may also show symptoms like headaches and nose bleeding.
+Patients with a Hypertensive crisis may also show symptoms like headaches and nose bleeding.

 Hypotension Causes: Although low blood pressure is considered a typical scenario, certain factors may extend the situation.
 Such as: